dphilipson/grpc-web-hello/README.md

 - One extremely frustrating bug here: while the example named the config file `envoy.yaml`, I was naming it `envoy.yml`.
 As it turns out, that doesn't work, even when you manually specify the config file.
 Envoy doesn't recognize the `.yml` extension and tries to parse it as JSON!
-Wtf!
+Wtf?

 - Now to make a standalone Docker image.
 I figured I'd try to pack Envoy and the server into the same image, because it would be easy to deploy and configure.
-  Probably experienced devops engineers would say to have them separate so they could scale differently or something, but I feel like this would deployment significantly more complicated if I just want to deploy a single server.
+  Probably experienced devops engineers would say to have them separate so they could scale differently or something, but I feel like this would make deployment significantly more complicated if I just want to deploy a single server.
 Maybe Kubernetes makes this easy, I dunno.

 - At first, I wanted to build the server in a `rust` image, then copy the executable into the `envoyproxy/envoy` image.
-When I tried this, the server wouldn't run in the Envoy image because of it not having the right version of glibc.
+When I tried this, the server wouldn't run in the Envoy image because of not having the right version of glibc.
 I figured I had the choice of either installing Rust into the Envoy image so I could build a compatible executable, or installing Envoy into a a different image that was capable of running the executable.
-I went with the second, because I feel like my Rust server, the point of the whole exercise, shouldn't be beholden to environment oddities on the Envoy image.
+I went with the latter, because I feel like my Rust server, the point of the whole exercise, shouldn't be beholden to environmental oddities on the Envoy image.

 - So, I decided to use a `debian/buster-slim` image, copy the Rust executable into it, and install Envoy into it via the [somewhat lengthy set of